KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 # RDS

-- RDS synchronously replicates the data to a standby instance in a different Availability Zone (AZ) that is in the same region and not in a different one.
+- **RDS synchronously replicates the data to a standby instance in a different Availability Zone (AZ) that is in the same region and not in a different one.**
 - IAM database authentication is only supported in MySQL and PostgreSQL database engines.
 - With IAM database authentication, you don't need to use a password when you connect to a DB instance but instead, you use an authentication token.
 - You can force all connections to your DB instance to use SSL, or you can encrypt connections from specific client computers only.
+- You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication. **IAM database authentication works with MySQL and PostgreSQL.** With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.

+#### Multi-AZ High Availability

+- Increased database availability in the case of system upgrades like OS patching or DB Instance scaling.

+- Provides enhanced database durability in the event of a DB instance component failure or an Availability Zone outage.

 #### RDS in-transit security

 - If you want to force SSL, use the `rds.force_ssl` parameter.
 - By default, the `rds.force_ssl` parameter is set to false.
 Set the `rds.force_ssl` parameter to `true` to force connections to use SSL.
 - The `rds.force_ssl` parameter is static, so after you change the value, you must reboot your DB instance for the change to take effect.
-- To use SSL from a specific client, you must obtain the certs for the client computer, import certs on the client computer, and then encrypt the connections from the client computer.
+- Download the Amazon RDS Root CA certificate.
+Import the certificate to your servers and configure your application to use SSL to encrypt the connection to RDS.

 ### Microsoft SQL Server